sam-val/memory-game/README.md

 ## Memory game on the browser

-Technically I was just practing with JS.
+Technically I was just practising with JS.

 *Images created using [Autodraw][link].*